-If the applicant was ordered removed under INA Section 235(c) or admitted pursuant to INA Section 101(a)(15)(S), contact HQASM Operations for further guidance before proceeding.
-For other "asylumonly" category cases, depending on local Asylum Office policy, either issue a Pick-up Notice to the applicant, or serve the necessary documents on the applicant while he or she is still in the Asylum Office.
+If the applicant was ordered removed under INA Section 235(c) or admitted pursuant to INA Section 101(a)(15) (S), contact HQASM Operations for further guidance before proceeding.
+For other "asylum-only" category cases, depending on local Asylum Office policy, either issue a Pick-up Notice to the applicant, or serve the necessary documents on the applicant while he or she is still in the Asylum Office.
 In either case, Asylum Office personnel:

 - Prepare a Referral Notice, and at "Other Reasons for Referral," write: "You are an alien [insert applicable language from 8 C.F.R.
 208.2(c)(1)(i)-(vi), e.g. "crewmember who has been refused permission to land under Section 252"] and filed an asylum application on or after April 1, 1997.
 USCIS does not have jurisdiction over your case and only an Immigration Judge may hear your claim.
 Your Form I-589, Application for Asylum and for Withholding of Removal, will be forwarded to the Immigration Judge."
 For individuals who entered under the Visa Waiver Program using fraudulent documents write: "You are an alien who was admitted to the United States pursuant to the Visa Waiver Program under section 217 of the Act using fraudulent documents and filed an asylum application on or after April 1, 1997.
-USCIS does not have jurisdiction over your case and only an Immigration Judge."
-So the Act using fraudulent documents and filed an asylum application on or after April 1, 1997.
 USCIS does not have jurisdiction over your case and only an Immigration Judge may hear your claim.
-Your Form I-589, Application on or after April 1, 1997.
+Your Form I-589, Application for Asylum application on or after April 1, 1997.
 USCIS does not have jurisdiction over your case and only an Immigration Judge may hear your claim.
+Your Form I-589, Application for Asylum and for Withholding of Removal, will be forwarded to the Immigration Judge may hear your claim.
 Your Form I-589, Application for Asylum and for Withholding of Removal, will be forwarded to the Immigration Judge." - Prepare a Form I-863, Notice of Referral to Immigration Judge, placing a checkmark in the box next to item 3 and in the appropriate box indicating the category of case. - Prepare a Form I-213, if required. - Copy the I-589 for the Immigration Judge. - Administratively close the asylum application on the Close Case (CLOS) screen, indicating the reason for closure as "IJ Jurisdiction" (C4), placing a "Y" in the "Send to IJ" field.